TheEkinnox/LibGL/README.md

 ### What I learned

 Creating a modular rendering library in C++ using OpenGL allowed me to deepen my knowledge of C++, while also consolidating my planning and organization skills.
-Furthermore, this exercise was a great opportunity for me to learn more about the various challenges of library design and software architecture.
+Furthermore, this exercise was a great opportunity to learn more about the various challenges of library design and software architecture.
 Finally, I learned a lot about graphics programming and OpenGL, from GLSL shader development to useful rendering techniques such as shadow mapping.

 ### Project's progression :

 The library is, although constantly being improved, usable, and has been used to create [a 3D puzzle game](https://noxcorporation.net/en/project/pfa).